 Lyon is closely associated with the two rivers which run through the city.

-“La Saône”, which comes from the North-East of France, meets “le Rhône”, which comes from Switzerland to the Mediterranean Sea.
-Between the two rivers, a peninsula has formed: this is the Presqu’île.
+“La Saône”, which comes from the North-East of France, meets “le Rhône” from Switzerland to the Mediterranean Sea.
+A peninsula has formed Between the two rivers: the Presqu’île.
 This is the city’s commercial and cultural centre.

 An ancient city

 The Romans founded the city in 43 BC on the Fourvière Hill.
-Its name?
-Lugdunum, which later evolved as Lyon.
-From that era comes the city’s nickname: Capitale des Gaules (capital of Gaul).
+Its name was Lugdunum, which later evolved into Lyon.
+The city’s nickname comes from that era: Capitale des Gaules (capital of Gaul).
 You can still find many relics of this period in modern-day Lyon, such as the Ancient Theatre.

 A Unesco-listed old town

-Lyon is also well-known for its old town, one of the largest surviving Renaissance districts in Europe.
+Lyon is also well-known for its old town, one of Europe’s largest surviving Renaissance districts.
 It is located on the right bank of the Saône River and at the foot of Fourvière Hill.
 “Vieux Lyon” suffered damage over the years, but restoration in the 1960s gave it a new life.

 In 1998, UNESCO listed the area as a World Heritage site.
-In the old town, you can find many little traditional restaurants called “bouchons”, which contribute to the city’s reputation as the French capital of gastronomy.
+In the old town, you can find many little traditional restaurants called “bouchons”, contributing to the city’s reputation as the French capital of gastronomy.

-As a bridge from France’s past to its future, Lyon is a very interesting town to visit.
-You will enjoy the city whether you come to discover historical remains, cultural places or even for shopping (!).
+Lyon is a fascinating town to visit as a bridge from France’s past to its future.
+You will enjoy the city whether you come to discover historical remains and cultural places or even go shopping (!).

 Practical information about Lyon to help you plan your visit!